-Several other organizations provide useful tools and resources for water resource conservation, including but not limited to the Napa County Watershed Information & Conservation Council79, U.S. Department of Agriculture Natural Resources Conservation Service80 with a local service center in Napa, Napa Valley Grapegrowers81, Napa County Farm Bureau82, and Winegrowers of Napa County83, and Fish Friendly Farming.
+Several other organizations provide useful tools and resources for water resource conservation, including the Napa County Watershed Information & Conservation Council77, U.S. Department of Agriculture Natural Resources Conservation Service78 with a local service center in Napa, Napa Valley Grapegrowers79, Napa County Farm Bureau80, and Winegrowers of Napa County81.
 These industry groups can provide input and information regarding GSP implementation and frequently make resources available to the public.
-For example, Napa Valley Grapegrowers has created a
+For example, Napa Valley Grapegrowers has created a webpage82 dedicated to sustainable water and irrigation use, as well as a webpage about the GSP83 and ways to reduce groundwater pumping.

-74 https://naparcd.org/our-services/
+73 https://naparcd.org/our-services/